bbenameur/CKAD-hands-on-demo/README.md

 ### Create a new pod with the nginx image.
-Showing all containers running and aReadystatus
+Showing all containers running and a Readystatus

 <details><summary>show</summary>
 <p>